Frequently Asked Questions

 f.
 Any addition or removal of Technical Staff to the echocardiography facility group

 If your facility is requested to submit case studies, this is done electronically through a secure FTP server.
 Please refer to the EQI Program Information and your facility agreement on details regarding the step(s) taken to protect Personal Health Information.
 The EQI team will contact your facility with additional instructions.
-IQMH requires that all cases be submitted in digital imaging and communications in medicine (DICOM) format.
+Accreditation Canada Diagnostics requires that all cases be submitted in digital imaging and communications in medicine (DICOM) format.

-27. If required, how many case studies should my facility submit?
+24. If required, how many case studies should my facility submit?

-28. What if I have to reschedule or cancel my on-site review appointment?
+25. What if I have to reschedule or cancel my on-site review appointment?

 Rescheduling/cancellation or not being present and available at the on-site review, particularly on short notice, makes it impossible for EQI Program staff to offer that date to another site, and the site review date can go unfilled.
 Understanding that there are a range of valid reasons for rescheduling or cancelling an on-site review, the full rescheduling guidelines are available in the EQI Program Information.